onder17/Employee-Manager-System/README.md

-# 👥 Employee Management System
+# 👥 Employee Manager System

 With the Employee Management System, companies or individual users can easily manage their employee records.
 This application allows users to: